• Search Search Please fill out this field.

 The call to action is an essential part of direct marketing .
 The recipient of the message is urged to immediately respond by calling a toll-free phone number, sending in a reply card, or clicking on a link in a social media or email promotion .
 Any response is a positive indicator of a prospective purchaser.
 This variety of direct marketing is often called direct response marketing.

 A direct marketing pitch that is delivered to the widest possible audience is probably the least effective.
-That is, the company may gain a few customers while merely annoying all of the other recipients.
+With that strategy, the company may gain a few customers while annoying all of the other recipients.
 Junk mail, spam email, and texting all are forms of direct marketing that many people can't get rid of fast enough.

 The most effective direct marketing campaigns use lists of targeted prospects in order to send their messages only to the likeliest prospects.
 For example, the lists might target families who have recently had a baby, new homeowners , or recent retirees with products or services that they are most likely to need.